 Where can one obtain information about beekeeping?

-One should reference the Beekeeper Registration web page or contact the Apiary Inspector in your region, locate your apiary inspector.
+Visit the Beekeeper Registration web page or contact the apiary inspector in your region, locate your apiary inspector.

 If one has a colony of bees must the beekeeper register and what is the procedure?